phaneendra73/phaneendra73/README.md

 ###

-<p align="left">My name is Phaneendra .
-I am a passionate Developer with expertise in Web technologies.
-My goal is to combine my technical skills with my creativity to deliver outstanding results.I have been working on web development for the past ! year and have a strong grip on my skills .Currently working in ALLCLOUD as Software engineer Trainee , learning C# , ASP.NET, Entity Framework. etc..</p>
+<p align="left">Hi there!
+My name is Phaneendra, and I’m a passionate developer specializing in web technologies.Currently working as an Associate Software Engineer at ALLCLOUD, focusing on technologies like C#, ASP.NET, MVC and Entity Framework.
+My goal is to blend technical expertise with creativity to deliver exceptional results.</p>

 ###